Quality Partner is an independent certification and inspection body offering a range of different services.

 How much does organic production certification cost?

-- Preparers, Distributors and Importers
+- Preparers, Distributors, Importers and Exporters

 - Retailers (sales outlets)